 The First Twenty Five (plus two!)
 Years …

 The Sheringham Shantymen are immensely proud to wear the RNLI badge on their uniform and the only organisation outside the RNLI that is allowed to do so.
-They support the RNLI in a myriad of ways donating a significant percentage of their yearly fundraising income directly to the RNLI as well as supporting and performing at lifeboat stations around the United Kingdom and Ireland.
+They support the RNLI in a myriad of ways as well as supporting and performing at lifeboat stations around the United Kingdom and Ireland.

 The Shantymen spent three years raising almost £20,000 to purchase a new ‘D’ Class Lifeboat which the RNLI stationed in Wicklow in Ireland.
 In the autumn of 2007 the Shantymen attended the official naming ceremony in Wicklow where the lifeboat was formally named ‘The Sheringham Shantymen‘.

-The Shantymen travel widely throughout the UK and Ireland supporting Lifeboat Stations in their fundraising efforts and are always considering how they can help in fundraising efforts by performing concerts.
+The Shantymen travel widely throughout the UK and Ireland supporting Lifeboat Stations in their fundraising efforts and are always considering how they can help in others to raise funds by performing concerts.

 In 2009 the Shantymen completed their first visit to the Isle of Wight helping raise over £3,000 in funds for the private Freshwater Lifeboat.
 The Shantymen were impressed by the commitment of the crew and helpers to fund the private lifeboat at Freshwater.
 In early 2010 the Shantymen were invited to sing at the BBC’s ‘The One Show’ which they said was a thoroughly entertaining experience.